 The best book ever written on Lean transformation.

 Better Thinking, Better Results chronicles Art Byrne’s leadership of The Wiremold Company’s enterprise-wide Lean transformation.
-This award-winning Lean classic answers the question: “How do you conduct a Lean transformation?”
-It is a detailed case study and analysis of the senior management team’s effort to transform Wiremold from 1991-2001, and is notable for the integration of both the “Continuous Improvement” and “Respect for People” principles.
+This Shingo prize-winning classic answers the question: “How do you conduct a Lean transformation?”
+It is a detailed case study and analysis of the senior management team’s effort to transform Wiremold from 1991-2001, notable for the integration of both the “Continuous Improvement” and “Respect for People” principles, as well as the critically important role of kaizen in quickly producing change while simultaneously developing employees’ skills and capabilities.

 This book is an authoritative and practical Lean implementation manual that will help guide senior managers on their journey.
-You will learn how the management team applied Lean principles and practices to human resources, finance, sales, marketing, engineering, operations, acquisitions process, and throughout the value stream with suppliers, intermediate customers, and end-use customers.
+You will learn how the management team applied Lean principles and practices to human resources, finance, sales, marketing, engineering, operations, acquisitions process, as well as upstream with suppliers and downstream with intermediate and end-use customers.
 The leadership lessons are invaluable for anyone involved with making the Lean management system come alive in their company.
 You will be amazed at the financial and non-financial results that they achieved.

 First published in 2003, the second edition brings the story up-to-date with a new chapter that describes what happened to Wiremold’s Lean management efforts since 2001.
 You will learn vital lessons about the challenge of maintaining continuity in Lean management practice over the long term.
 There is no other book like this one.
-And don’t forget the workbook Practical Lean Leadership: A Strategic Leadership Guide for Executives.
+And don’t forget the companion books Kaizen Forever: Teachings of Chihiro Nakao and Shingijutsu-Kaizen: The Art of Discovery and Learning, and the workbook Practical Lean Leadership: A Strategic Leadership Guide for Executives.

 Everything you need to know about a Lean transformation is explained between these covers, with helpful summaries of all the key lessons for you to apply immediately to your own business.